 Advances in laboratory instrumentation for cardiovascular research have provided scientists with a multitude of technologies for monitoring function in both anesthetized and conscious animals in vivo.
 Functional assays using isolated heart preparations, vessels, and cardiomyocytes provide additional layers of scientific investigation, all contributing to a deeper understanding of basic cardiovascular physiology, cardiomyopathy, translational science and potential treatment modalities for heart related illness.
 The purpose of this webinar series is to provide an overview of current trends and advancements in the field of preclinical cardiovascular research.

-To register for upcoming webinars in this series or view content on-demand please visit the individual event pages listed below.
+Thank you to all that participated in this webinar series.
+To view content on-demand please visit the individual event pages listed below and sign in.

 Experts discuss a novel method of recording serial measurements of cardiac function in rodents using high-resolution ultrasound paired with implantable telemetry.

 Experts in preclinical and clinical ECG safety assessment discuss how advances in arrhythmia detection and concentration effects modelling improve study outcomes.